efraimdahl/rec-dialog-system/README.md

 # rec-dialog-system
-Task 1c of the restaurant dialog system.
+Intstructions for using our dialog system.

 ## Report
-The report is including as MAIR_Report.pdf
+The report is included as MAIR_Report.pdf

 ## Installation instructions
 1. In your IDE's console (from the project's directory), run ".bin/activate" to activate the virtual environment.